-TABLE IVRESULTS OF THE AES ON THE RESPECTIVE FEATURE SETS.
-THE NUMBERSINDICATE THE BALANCED ACCURACY SCORE (Acc.) and the F1 scoreOF THE ANOMALOUS DATA (F1) on the test dataset.
-IF is forISOLATION FOREST, RF for Random Forest, and AE+X is the autoENCODER TRAINED ON THE PCA OR SPECTROGRAM FEATURES.
+RESULTS OF THE AES ON THE RESPECTIVE FEATURE SETS.
+THE NUMBERS INDICATE THE BALANCED ACCURACY SCORE (Acc.) and the F1 score of the anomalous data (F1) on the test dataset.
+IF is for Isolation Forest, RF for Random Forest, and AE+X is the autoencoder trained on the PCA or Spectrogram features.

 IF AE+PCA AE+Spec.
 RF Experiment Acc.
 F1 Acc.
 F1 Acc.
 F1 Acc.
-F1 technical 58.72 28.00 68.90 39.00 65.02 35.00 98.41 95.00 pre-swarm 55.48 17.00 62.01 24.00 59.22 22.00 76.42 62.00 swarm 63.66 40.00 99.24 70.00 99.73 87.00 99.75 88.00
+F1 technical pre-swarm 55.48 17.00 62.01 24.00 59.22 35.00 22.00 76.42 62.00 swarm 63.66 40.00 99.24 70.00 99.73 87.00 99.75 88.00 swarm) the anomalies.
+The pre-swarm experiment and swarm experiment train models to identify pre-swarming and swarms respectively.
+Both models use the class other as normal data for training and the classes pre-swarm and swarm respectively as anomalies.

 The AEs were trained with the mean squared error as the loss function using the Adam optimizer [21].
 The evaluation metrics are balanced accuracy and the F1 score of the anomalous class.
 The balanced accuracy score ranges from 0 (worst) to 1 (best) and is the averaged recall of both classes (i.e., normal and anomalous behaviour) [22, 23].
 The F1 score ranges from 0 (worst) to 1 (best) and is the harmonic mean of precision and recall.
-A held-out test set consisting of both normal and anomalous behaviour was used to evaluate the models' performance.
-For all experiments, we used Optuna [24] to conduct a separate hyperparameter study over 100 trials using the search details defined in table II.
+A held-out test set consisting of both normal and anomalous behaviour was used to evaluate the network's performance.
+For all experiments, we used optuna [24] to conduct a separate hyperparameter study over 100 trials using the search details defined in table II.
 The finally selected values are given in table III.